jinjiaKarl/CS-E4160/network_filesystems/README.md

 Overall, sshfs can be a good solution when you need to access or share files securely over an SSH connection.
 It provides a convenient way to mount remote directories as if they were local directories, making it easy to work with files on remote machines.

+Already has a SSH connection or you need to access to the filesystem as a normal user.

 4.3 What are the advantages of FUSE?